Illustratien/Stomata/README.md

 - note that only picture with the same picture name as ground truth when the detected stomata center is 3.2 microm to the ground truth.

+## Pull request

+Want to contribute to the code?
+Very welcome!

+1.  copy the script that you want to modified in ‘src/test’
+2.  modified the code
+3.  test if there is error
+4.  move it to the original folder and overwrite
+5.  make a pull request

 ## ❓ Issues/Problems/Errors

 Please raise your question in